 New IT architecture for global data networking

 New digital systems such as AGVs or the parts connectivity via RFID require a highly effective IT infrastructure.
 A lot of data must be acquired, processed and provided to other areas in real time.
 For example, the RFID data are sent to Equipment Monitoring, Production Control, Quality Inspection, and Parts Scheduling.
-Experts from Mercedes-Benz Vans have now developed a completely revised IT architecture together with partners.
+Experts from Mercedes-Benz Vans have developed a completely revised IT architecture together with partners.
 The central element is a "data highway", which all systems can access at the same time.
 In addition, the different IT platforms of the plants worldwide will be harmonised to ensure a global exchange can take place.
 Furthermore, the architecture makes it possible to quickly add new digital applications – just as the 'app' principle of smartphones.
 This means that once the RFID pilot project is completed successfully, other plants will be able to use the finished software immediately.
-Mercedes-Benz Vans will gradually roll out the new IT architecture globally starting next year.